Punching bags hang from the rafters in the C.H.D. Boxing Club, but the lessons offered inside this Northeast Wichita gym are not limited to boxing.

 Grapes and bananas are snacks at the club.

 Avoid?
 Red meat, starches, candies and sweets, said Mason.

 What do kids say when he says that last one? “‘Aw, coach,’” Mason said.

-The club, with free training for youths ages 8 to 17, shut down in the spring due to COVID-19, and didn’t reopen until late spring.
-To help kick start the club’s reopening, in September, Mason partnered with the youth organization ICT Launchpad for the Gloves Over Guns event.
+The club, with free training for youths ages 8 to 17, shut down in the spring due to COVID-19, and didn’t reopen until late summer.
+To help kick start the club’s reopening in September, Mason partnered with the youth organization ICT Launchpad for the Gloves Over Guns event.